Owen Hart: World Wrestling Federation (1988–1989)

-Hart's success in Japan and Stampede's working relationship with the World Wrestling Federation led to Hart signing with the company in the summer of 1988.
+Hart's success in New Japan Pro-Wrestling and Stampede Wrestling's working relationship with the World Wrestling Federation led to Hart signing with the company in the summer of 1988, following a pair of dark matches in March 1988.
 Instead of promoting Owen as Bret Hart's younger brother, the WWF decided to create a masked "superhero" type gimmick for him which played to his high-flying style.
-He broke into the WWF as The Blue Blazer (initially The Blue Angel), with his early appearances seeing him defeat the likes of Terry Gibbs, Steve Lombardi and Barry Horowitz.
-The Blue Blazer made his pay-per-view debut at Survivor Series '88, teaming with The Ultimate Warrior, Brutus Beefcake, Jim Brunzell and Sam Houston against The Honky Tonk Man, Greg Valentine, Outlaw Ron Bass, Bad News Brown and Dangerous Danny Davis.
+In July 1988, he began wrestling for the WWF as "the Blue Angel", with his early appearances seeing him defeat the likes of Terry Gibbs, Steve Lombardi, and Barry Horowitz.
+In August 1988, his ring name was tweaked to "the Blue Blazer".

+The Blue Blazer made his pay-per-view debut at Survivor Series '88, teaming with Ultimate Warrior, Brutus Beefcake, Jim Brunzell, and Sam Houston against The Honky Tonk Man, Greg Valentine, Outlaw Ron Bass, Bad News Brown, and Dangerous Danny Davis.
 The Blazer was eliminated by Valentine, but his team went on to win the match.
 He continued to wrestle in the midcard, defeating enhancement talent but often falling short against other name talent; he lost to Ted DiBiase on the March 11, 1989 Saturday Night's Main Event XX and was defeated by Mr. Perfect at WrestleMania V.

+Hart left the WWF in June 1989.

+Stampede Wrestling (1989)

+Hart returned to Stampede Wrestling in July 1989, swiftly beginning a feud with Stampede Wrestling North American Heavyweight Champion Larry Cameron and vying with opponents including Dynamite Kid, Gama Singh, and Johnny Smith.
+He remained with the promotion until it closed down in December 1989.